 Before starting the Agile methodology for an application, we have to be clear on a few things, such as the user of the application and baseline document, which have the scope of the problems, values, and opportunities mentioned.

-User: In the above, we have already mentioned that for developing the application product, the first thing that comes to mind is the end-user or the customer.
+User: In the above, we have already mentioned that when developing the application product, the first thing that comes to mind is the end-user or the customer.

-Product owner: product owner is an expert and represents the stakeholders and acts like the customer’s voice.
+Product owner: The product owner is an expert representing the stakeholders and acting as the customer’s voice.

-Development team: these are the group of professionals whose main aim is to deliver the product.
-Here the team represents developers, programmers, QA & designers.
+Development team: The group of professionals aiming to deliver the product.
+Here, the team represents developers, programmers, QA & designers.

-Scrum Master: the main of a scrum master is to ensure that the understanding and execution of scrum is followed.
+Scrum Master: The main purpose of a scrum master is to ensure that the understanding and execution of scrum are followed.

-Sprint: this is an iterative time frame where is a goal is achieved.
-The timeframe should not exceed one calendar month and, in some organizations, are following 15 days print.
+Sprint: This is an iterative time frame where a goal is achieved.
+The time frame should not exceed one calendar month and, in some organizations, are following 15 days print.
 This should be consistent throughout the development process.

-Sprint planning: In the sprint planning, the scrum team comes together at the beginning of every sprint, where they are planning for the upcoming sprint.
+Sprint planning: In sprint planning, the scrum team comes together at the beginning of every sprint to plan for the upcoming sprint.

 Daily scrum: this meeting is carried out every day for 15 minutes.
-Where the whole team Share about their previous day achievements are discussed and also discuss dear plans regarding their task.
+The whole team Shares their previous day’s achievements and discusses their plans regarding their task.
 If they have some blockers that affect their daily tasks, they can share about that blocker this meeting.

-Sprint review: it is an informal meeting which happens after every sprint.
-With the scrum team, discuss what goes well, what does not go well in the last sprint, and what should need to be an improvement for the upcoming sprint for better productivity.
+Sprint review: This is an informal meeting that happens after every sprint.
+With the scrum team, discuss what went well, what did not in the last sprint, and what should be improved for the upcoming sprint for better productivity.

-Product backlog: this is maintained by the product owner, where the product owner mentioned the requirements for a product on a priority basis.
+Product backlog: This is maintained by the product owner, who mentions the requirements for a product on a priority basis.
 Which includes features, functions, requirements, enhancement, and fixes.

-Sprint backlog: this contains all the list of tasks and requirements that need to be accomplished in the coming print. to visualize the progress of the sprint tasks, some organizations are using the scrum task board.
-The scrum board contains three columns, which are to do, doing, and don’t format.
+Sprint backlog: This contains all the tasks and requirements needed in the coming print.
+Some organizations use the scrum task board to visualize the progress of the sprint tasks.
+The scrum board contains three columns: to-do, doing, and don’t format.

-Burndown Chart: this is a graphical representation of the amount of task remains.
+Burndown Chart: This is a graphical representation of the remaining task.
 In this chart, the remaining work is represented in a vertical axis in time in the horizontal axis.

-Product increment: this is one of the critical artifacts of agile methodology.
-It is also called product improvement, where we have noted down the amount of work completed during a sprint combined with all work during the previous sprint.
+Product increment: This is one of the critical artifacts of agile methodology.
+It is also called product improvement, where we have noted the amount of work completed during a sprint combined with all work during the previous sprint.